tahoe-lafs/zfec/zfec/README.rst

   filefec.py's encode_file_stringy_easyfec() for an example of how to read the data from a file and pass it to "class Encoder".
 The Python interface provides these higher-level operations, as does the Haskell interface.
-If you implement functions to do these higher-level tasks in other languages than Python or Haskell, then please send a patch to zfec-dev@tahoe-lafs.org so that your API can be included in future releases of zfec.
+If you implement functions to do these higher-level tasks in other languages, please send a patch to tahoe-dev@tahoe-lafs.org so that your API can be included in future releases of zfec.

   fec_decode() takes as input an array of k pointers, where each pointer points to a buffer containing a block.
 There is also a separate input